 The main objective of the current study was to examine what students in higher education think about self-assessment in courses with different types of assessment.
 The findings indicate that the perceptions among most of the students were generally more positive than negative at the start of the course, prior to experiencing self-assessment.
 Many students pointed out the contribution of the self-assessment to their responsibility to learning, fostering critical and reflecting thinking, as well as motivation.
 At the end of the course, after gaining experience in self-assessment, many more students felt that the self-assessment had made a significant positive contribution.
 However, this change appeared only among the students who studied in courses with either formative or integrative (formative and summative) evaluation.
 The students who studied in the courses with summative evaluation also expressed the most statements relating to the problem of objectivity in self-assessment or about their lack of desire or ability to evaluate themselves at the end of the course.

+It is important to consider the different types and content of the courses.
+Integrative self-assessment seems to be especially appropriate for the theoretical and empirical seminar (research study writing) courses.
+This fit of form and content could further enhance positive perception.
+In addition, approximately 25% of the students in the summative assessment courses did not answer the second questionnaire after performing the self-assessment.
+This dropout from the research study does not seem to be random as Rubin (1976) shows in his study.
+It is possible that these students did not answer the second questionnaire due to dissatisfaction with the course assessment.

 In her comprehensive survey, Andrade (2019) emphasizes the importance of formative self-assessment for learning based on feedback and providing an opportunity to revise work.
 Her claim is that self-assessment without feedback fails to achieve the objective and raises a fundamental question of what is the point of asking the students to evaluate themselves if there is no feedback.
 The students’ perceptions that emerged from the current study tend to support this view.
 Almost all the students in the formative or integrative evaluation courses mentioned the important contribution of the self-checklists and the opportunity to revise their work.

 The students’ awareness in this study that they would be able to gain feedback and revise their work led to a high cooperation in relation to their self-assessment.
 The students’ responses in the summative evaluation courses not only expressed more negative views of the self-assessment, but were also much more superficial and less complex.
 It is notable from what was said by the students attending the formative and integrative evaluation courses that the focused feedback, at the appropriate timing, led them to monitor and reflect on their learning, and to share the difficulties they encountered.
 Many of them reported that they knew precisely which components in their work needed to be improved and this contributed to their progress and to the learning environment.